 Quick Answer: Our recommendation for the best breast pump for exclusive pumping is the Medela Advanced Pump in Style.

-Exclusive Pumping, or commonly known as EPing, is for more mothers who are having difficulty breastfeeding and still want their to baby to get the full benefits of the nutrition that mother’s milk can offer.
+Exclusive Pumping, or commonly known as EPing, is for more mothers who are having difficulty breastfeeding and still want their baby to get the full benefits of the nutrition that mother’s milk can offer.